Building an AI Server with Web Interface and API Programmatic Access

 sudo systemctl daemon-reload

-sudo systemctl enable llama-cpp-embedding-api.service
+sudo systemctl enable llama-embedding-server.service

-sudo systemctl start llama-cpp-embedding-api.service
+sudo systemctl start llama-embedding-server.service

 Check service status:

-sudo systemctl status llama-cpp-embedding-api.service
+sudo systemctl status llama-embedding-server.service

 Once the service is running, you can send a POST request to the `/embeddings` endpoint of this new server for programmatic access: